 12. Duolingo

-Pricing: Duolingo’s core app is free , though it includes ads and limits mistakes.
-The Super Duolingo subscription costs around $7–$10/month, removing ads and allowing unlimited mistakes.
-For those wanting advanced AI features, Duolingo Max is priced higher at about $30/month due to its GPT-4 integration.
+Pricing: Duolingo’s core app is free.
+The Super Duolingo subscription costs around $7–$10/month.
+For those wanting advanced AI features, Duolingo Max is priced higher at about $30/month.

 Why Educators Like It: Even though Duolingo is primarily a consumer app, many language teachers recommend it as a supplement because of its strong personalization and engagement.